· Author: Third Wave Analytics

 Finally, you have to know where your samples are in the testing process.
 If your lab processes many samples, a queue-based sample tracking tool within a LIMS can really change and improve your lab’s sample management.
 A queue-based sample tracking tool ensures you never lose samples in the testing process, and that your lab tests all samples in a timely manner.

-Any lab’s sample testing protocols can be complicated, especially with workflows for NGS or clinical sample testing.
-This is where lab workflow management processes can make the difference between success and failure.
-Some NGS workflows can take days to complete, and may require different people working together to process samples.
+Any lab’s sample testing protocols can be complicated, especially with workflows for NGS labs or clinical sample testing.
+This is where a lab workflow management system can make the difference between success and failure.
+Some workflows can take days to complete, and may require different people working together to process samples.
 Every single step must be performed accurately—otherwise you can waste your time and expensive reagents.

 Whenever technicians test samples, it is imperative that they have an accurate and up-to-date protocol.
 A LIMS can display step-by-step instructions from the current SOP to ensure correct protocol is always followed.
 Within a LIMS, you can quickly update the protocols with a new version and retire older versions, making sure technicians always use the current protocol.